-The storage subsystem performance was verified to ensure that the storage meets the performance expectations for the given number of mailbox users and mailbox profile.
+The storage subsystem performance was verified to ensure that the storage meets the performance expectations for the given number of mailbox users and the mailbox profile.
 The JetStress tool measures how well a storage system can perform and whether the storage subsystem meets the sizing requirements for a given Exchange mailbox profile.
 The JetStress Disk Subsystem Throughput test was performed to measure how well the storage performs at peak load while staying in the latency threshold established by Microsoft Exchange.
 This reference implementation describes the use of internal storage offered on each PowerEdge R730xd server in the solution infrastructure.
-Assuming that there is a complete local site failure, the reference implementation was validated for 8,000 active users served by two PowerEdge R730xd servers at the remote site.
+Assuming that there is a server failure, the reference implementation was validated for 2,500 active users served by one PowerEdge R730xd server.

-Each PowerEdge R730xd server at the remote site hosts 14 active databases in the local site failure scenario.
-Therefore, each server serves up to 4,000 active Exchange mailboxes.
+A PowerEdge R730xd server hosts 14 active databases in the server failure scenario, thus capable of supporting up to 2500 active Exchange mailboxes.
 The JetStress test was run on each of these servers and the transactional I/O performance in terms of achieved average transactional I/O per second was observed.
 The overall results from the JetStress Disk Subsystem Throughput test depicted impressive performance, implying faster Exchange performance in terms of data transfers, and significant increase in IOPS per server.
 The results of the Disk Subsystem Throughput test verified that the storage can handle the peak load for the mailbox profile in consideration.
 The mailbox profile for the reference implementation used for running JetStress Mailbox Profile test is shown in Table 3.